The-Balance-FFXIV/balance-static/content/jobs/melee/monk/basic-guide.md

 Beast Chakra is new in Endwalker, and hinges around the changes to Perfect Balance (the skill, not me).

 Perfect Balance has a similar effect as it did previously -- nullifying form requirements -- however now it has two charges and a 40s cooldown.
 Upon executing a weaponskill, it grants a Chakra of the corresponding Form.
-We can then spend these Beast Chakra on one of 4 new Blitz weaponskills depending on the Chakra we had accumulated.
+We can then spend these Beast Chakra on one of four new Blitz weaponskills depending on the Chakra we had accumulated.
 Upon using any of these Blitzes, we're granted Formless Fist, allowing us to proceed with our rotation without having to do any GCDs without their form bonus.

 |                                                 |                                                                                                                                  |
 | ----------------------------------------------- | -------------------------------------------------------------------- |